-- ► The arrangement meets the definition of a cross-border arrangement. - The arrangement meets at least one of the hallmarks A-E specified in Annex IV of the Directive.
+- ► The arrangement meets the definition of a cross-border arrangement. - ► The arrangement meets at least one of the hallmarks A-E specified in Annex IV of the Directive.

 Under DAC6, cross-border arrangements are defined as arrangements concerning more than one Member State or a Member State and a third country.
 The hallmarks can be distinguished as hallmarks which are subject to the main benefit test (MBT), and those which by themselves trigger a reporting obligation without being subject to the MBT.
-The overall definition of reportable arrangements included in the Portuguese draft legislation aligns with the DAC6 definition, with respect to cross-border arrangements.
+The overall definition of reportable arrangements included in the Portuguese draft legislation broadly aligns with the DAC6 definition however it also covers domestic arrangements which meet at least one of the hallmarks B-E specified in Annex IV of the Directive.
+Notably the generic hallmarks under category A relating to confidentially clauses, arrangements that give rise to performance fees etc. are not included for domestic arrangements under the Portuguese draft legislation.